 Airline Cost-Control KPI #4: Missed Connex

 A KPI that is —of course— only relevant for a hub-and-spoke operator.
-In case your business model is based on point-to-point operations, you can jump to the next KPI.
+In case your business model is based on point-to-point operations, you can jump to the following KPI.

-Passengers that are booked on a connecting flight but miss the onward flight reflect an immense cost factor.
+Passengers that are booked on a connecting flight but miss the onward flight reflect a considerable cost factor.
 Additionally, they are also impacting your operations.
-This, especially accounts if we are talking about larger groups of disconnected passengers.
+This mainly accounts if we are talking about more extensive groups of disconnected passengers.

 Concerning the KPI, you can go for different forms again.
 The lean approach is to show the amount of misconnex passengers solely.
 Another method is to show the misconnex ratio.
-That means the amount of misconnex passengers in relation to all connecting passengers.
+That means the amount of misconnex passengers about all connecting passengers.

-To have a stronger cost-focus, you can assign costs to each misconnex passenger.
-Accordingly, you can show the amount of misconnex costs instead of the passenger number only.
+To have a stronger cost focus, you can assign costs to each misconnex passenger.
+Accordingly, you can show the amount of misconnex expenses instead of the passenger number only.

 Airline Cost-Control KPI #5: Cost of Lost / Mishandled Baggage